EMCMS/ACS.jl/docs/src/svd.md

 #### Builtin function

-The same calculations can be done with the fucntion *svd(-)* of ACS package provided via LinearAlgebra.jl package.
+The same calculations can be done with the function *svd(-)* of ACS package provided via LinearAlgebra.jl package.

 ```@example svdex